 You can choose one of four different sizes: DNA-8, DNA-11, DNA-13 and DNA-15.
 What changes between the models is, of course, their size.
 This impacts the amount of gear you can carry as well as the size of tablet/laptop that the camera can accommodate.

-Yes, the DNA is basically a messenger bag with a removable internal camera unit – you can use it everyday for commuting to/from work, as well – two bags for the price of one.
+Yes, the DNA is basically a messenger bag with a removable internal camera unit.
+You can use it everyday for commuting to/from work, as well.
+So you get two bags for the price of one.

-Last year I converted to “lightweight photography”, meaning I have abandoned the bulky and heavy world of digital DSLR cameras, replacing these with the smaller, lighter universe of mirrorless micro four thirds cameras.
+Last year I converted to “lightweight photography”.
+I abandoned the bulky and heavy world of digital DSLR cameras.
+Instead, I replaced these with the smaller, lighter universe of mirrorless micro four thirds cameras.

 I could not be happier and my back agrees with me.

-The bag feels solid and is well padded, with five adjustable separators kept in place by velcro.
+The bag feels solid and is well padded.
+It has five adjustable separators kept in place by Velcro.
 This creates up to 6 compartments to conveniently store your gear in.

-You can use the height of the bag to create 6 compartments by rearranging the five padded separator, as demonstrated in the photo below:
+You can use the height of the bag to create 6 compartments.
+All you have to do is rearrange the five padded separator, as demonstrated in the photo below:

-This way you can carry, say, three lenses at the bottom, two on the top and the camera body with a small lens attached in the top-middle compartment.
+This way you can carry, say, three lenses at the bottom, two on the top and the camera body.
+And have a small lens attached in the top-middle compartment.

 There are also a number of pockets both on the bag and attached to the exterior of the removable internal camera unit.
 You can use these to store filters, batteries and other small accessories.

 And a nice, padded sleeve for your tablet or laptop computer up to 11”.
-This fastens securely with a velcro strap.
+Additionally, it fastens securely with a Velcro strap.

 In the DNA-11 I can comfortably fit (and, more importantly, carry) my iPad, wallet, iPhone, notebook, business cards, the Olympus OM-D EM-10 with 3 to 4 lenses, a flashgun, filters and other small accessories.

-I feel my gear is very well protected in this bag: the internal camera unit is well padded and the material is soft.
-The velcro of the five separators is strong enough to ensure that what is at the top remains at the top.
+I feel my gear is very well protected in this bag.
+The internal camera unit is well padded and the material is soft.
+Moreover, the Velcro of the five separators is strong enough to ensure that what is at the top remains at the top.

-Should you get caught in the rain, the exterior of lightweight 600 Denier Helix™, with a durable water repellant coating and new flap design, will help to keep your gear safe and dry.
-With the external rain cover, you can carry it in heavy rain too without any worries.
+If you get caught in the rain, the exterior of lightweight 600 Denier Helix™, with a durable water repellant coating and new flap design, will help to keep your gear safe and dry.
+Moreover, the external rain cover means you can carry it in heavy rain too without any worries.

 The bottom is composed of water repellent, heavy duty material – no need to fear putting it down on gritty, dirty or wet pavements.

-The shoulder strap is large and generously padded, helping to evenly distribute the weight in a more comfortable manner.
-The smaller secondary strap will keep the bag securely in place if you choose to cycle with it.
+The shoulder strap is large and generously padded.
+Therefore, it helps evenly distribute the weight in a more comfortable manner.
+And the smaller secondary strap will keep the bag securely in place if you choose to cycle with it.